asvpspades/Netflix-Homepage-Clone/README.md

-A Netflix homepage clone made with HTML, CSS & Javascript.
+A recreation of Netflix's homepage made with HTML, CSS & Javascript.